You are here:

 You can receive financial support for your school attendance or an internship if your parents do not have a higher income or if you have already been employed for a longer period of time without being dependent on your parents.
 This support is called BAföG.

-• your livelihood during school attendance or
+• your living expenses while attending school or

 • You yourself have no or only a low income, e.g. from a "mini-job".

-• You are pursuing full-time education.
+• You are in full-time education.

-• Age limit: 45 years (exceptions are possible).
+• Age limit: 45 years (exceptions are possible)

 • If you live with your parents:

-• EUR 262 if you attend a vocational school or a technical school that leads to a vocational qualification after at least 2 years, or
+• EUR 262 if you attend a vocational school or a technical school that leads to a vocational qualification after at least 2 years or

 • If you do not live with your parents:

-• EUR 632 if you attend a secondary general school, a vocational school, or a specialized upper secondary school that you can attend without having completed vocational training, or
+• EUR 632 if you attend a secondary general school, a vocational school or a technical college that you can attend without having completed vocational training or

 The supplements are reduced if you, your spouse/life partner or your parents have a higher income.